sr320/lsamp-2023/docs/Mentoring_Plan.md

 ### Tasks

+Write summary of papers in notebook and indicate how they relate to project

+Extract RNA

+Make cDNA

+select primers.

 ### Milestones

-Extract RNA, make cDNA, select primers.
+Obtain cDNA, order primers.

 ------------------------------------------------------------------------